philippmoritzer/Testrepo/chapter/ch19/chapter19.md

 - BSD License
   - Source code can be modified
   - Modification can not be redistributed
-  - Adverteised so that it's clear that BSD code is used
+  - Advertised so that it's clear that BSD code is used
   - Can be used as proprietary or commercial software
 - GNU Public License (GPL)
   - "Copyright license"